-The final category we scored was long-term care.
-We awarded this nursing home a D for our long-term care category, making this the nursing home's worst category grade.
-For prospective residents seeking a permanent residence as opposed to rehabilitation, long-term care is a very important category.
-In addition to considering the volume of care provided by aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This nursing home provided the vaccine to 100 percent of its patients.
-Surprisingly, this facility was able to limit hospitalizations.
-With just 0 hospitalizations per one thousand long-term resident days, this nursing home has less hospitalizations than most nursing homes.
+The final area we looked at was long-term care, which is this facility's least impressive category.
+We gave this facility a grade of D in this category.
+In a long-term care setting, the primary objective is to maintain residents' quality of life and keep them safe.
+On top of considering the volume of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
+Fortunately, this facility gave the vaccine to 100 percent of its residents, which is a very respectable percentage.
+To our surprise, this place was able to limit hospitalizations.
+With just 0 hospitalizations per 1,000 long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
 Sadly, a few of its other scores in the category weren't as favorable as these.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Brookside Healthcare Center Quality Metrics